 1.)
 Biases About Negotiation

+The first reason included within the first part of our negotiation guide discusses the biases about negotiation.
 Some people fear that it’s rude to negotiate.
-This might be true in some cultures, outside of specific business practices, this is generally true in the US and UK.
+This might be true in some cultures, outside of specific business practices, but this is generally true in the US and UK.

 2.)
 It Appears to Have No Structure

 Another reason people will avoid negotiation is that they don’t know what the other person will do.
-There doesn’t seem to be any rules.
+There seem to be no rules.
 What if it all goes horribly wrong?
-What if you do not get the thing you were wanting?
+What if you don’t get the thing you were wanting?
 Or you don’t get the deal that you wanted to make?
 But I am going to show you throughout this negotiation guide that there IS a process you can follow and that the process will ensure that you can’t fail to get some aspect of the deal.

-Or a similar reason one might fear negotiation, and maybe even more important to some people, is a fear of hurting the relationship.
-Yet I know it is possible to negotiate and still be liked.
-And it’s worth saying that especially in our more important relationships, in our personal lives and our professional lives…if you can’t have critical conversations with people that are important to you…you may be damaging the relationship already through avoidance.
+Or a similar reason one might fear negotiation, and maybe this is more important to some people, is a fear of hurting the relationship.
+Yet it is possible to negotiate and still be liked.
+And it’s worth saying that, especially in our more important relationships, in our personal lives, and our professional lives…if you can’t have critical conversations with people that are important to you…you may be damaging the relationship already through avoidance.
 If you aren’t getting your needs met in that relationship, because you don’t know how to communicate your needs effectively, that is a problem that will eventually come to a head and backfire later.
 In other words, you need to bring attention to that issue immediately.

 4.)
 A General Blindspot